markjprice/cs15net11/docs/ch04-lambdas.md

 The 30th term of the Fibonacci sequence is 514,229.
 ```

+## Generating the Fibonacci sequence function using declarative code

+Now let's see how we can improve the implementation using **functional programming (FP)** style:

-5. In `Program.Functions.cs`, write a function named `FibFunctional` written in a declarative style:
+1. In `Program.Functions.cs`, write a function named `FibFunctional` written in a declarative style:
 ```cs
 static int FibFunctional(uint term) => term switch
   {